John-Kostick/vzome-sharing/_posts/2022-12-01-7-armed-spirallohedra-08-28-06.md

   </figcaption>
 </figure>

 Note that the pair of spirallohrdra centered along the polar axis are conected to the ring of seven units that nest into each other, but only minimally, with rhombi.
+This connecting bridgework can be extended with planes and polyhedra composed of unit edge lengths parallel with some of the 14 directions, but it is a complicated pattern.

 Another configuration of seven armed spirallohedra can be viewed [Here](https://skfb.ly/oAQDI)